dotnet/sourcelink/docs/README.md

   configuration file that specifies `origin` remote URL (e.g. `[remote "origin"] url="http://server.com/repo"`)

-If the repository has submodules the file `.gitmodules` must be present in the repository root and must list the relative paths of all submodules.
+If the repository has submodules the file `.gitmodules` must be present in the repository root and must list the relative paths of all submodules:

-For example,

 ```
 [submodule "submodule-name"]